openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 the desired API point.
 This behavior is fully under the control of the bootstrap method.
-The only behaviors "hardwired" into the VM are where a non-parametric API point silently ignores a proposed linkage parameter, or where a pre-validated `SpecializationAnchor` (such as the "raw" default or a previous BSM result) is proposed during the resolution of a `CONSTANT_SpecializationLinkage` constant.
+The only behaviors "hardwired" into the VM are where a non-parametric API point silently ignores a proposed linkage selector, or where a pre-validated `SpecializationAnchor` (such as the "raw" default or a previous BSM result) is proposed during the resolution of a `CONSTANT_SpecializationLinkage` constant.